About this site

 We are constantly trying to keep this site to the above standard.
 If there is any way in which we are falling short, please contact the web site editor directly: firstname.lastname@example.org

 If you are merely reading this site, our system does not set cookies (small pieces of text on your computer which can be used to track you).
-However, we use Google Analytics, and as a result Google will set some cookies on your computer unless you opt out, which you can do if you want by following these instructions.
+However, we use Google Analytics, and as a result Google will set some cookies on your computer unless you opt out.
+If you want to opt out of being tracked by Google, you can do so by following these instructions.

 If you visit a page with an embedded video, the video provider (usually YouTube) may set cookies on your computer.